pyeve/eve/docs/features.rst

 -----------
 Eve provides an optional "soft delete" mode in which deleted documents continue to be stored in the database and are able to be restored, but still act as removed items in response to API requests.
-Use of soft delete is controlled by the ``SOFT_DELETE`` configuration setting, and is disabled by default.
-See :ref:'global' for more information on enabling and configuring soft delete.
+Soft delete is disabled by default, but can be enabled globally using the ``SOFT_DELETE`` configuration setting, or individually configured at the resource level using the domain configuration ``soft_delete`` setting.
+See :ref:'global' and :ref:'domain' for more information on enabling and configuring soft delete.

 Behavior
 ~~~~~~~~